Headlights in the Moonlight

 Tamara and her companions ride for about 90 minutes, the lights on their helmets bobbing and winking through the trees, working easily as a team.
 All three are expert riders and their beefy, wide-set mountain bikes have roughly as much in common with a typical suburban road bike as a Humvee does a Camry.
 Over rough, rock-strewn terrain, they expertly spread out, then group back together on smoother sections.

 Like all TORC rides, the night ride is open and friendly to newcomers, but it is no place for novices.
-On this night, keeping up with Tamara and her friends proved far too much for this local writer.
-For a while, I pedaled furiously, faster than I would normally ride during the day, but a pattern quickly emerged: every mile, they would wait for me to catch up and I’d keep up for a minute, my headlight mixing with theirs.
+On this night, keeping up with Tamara and her friends proved far too much for me.
+I pedaled furiously, faster than I would normally ride during the day, but a pattern quickly emerged: every mile, they would wait for me to catch up and I’d keep up for a minute, my headlight mixing with theirs.
 Then I’d be in their dust, a thousand specs twirling in the beam.

 But, soon enough, I was too far behind even for dust.
 As I pedaled on, I’d see occasional glowing sets of eyes in the woods – insects or, twice, deer – reflecting back at me, wondering, perhaps, why I was out here alone.